College of Business Administration

 College of Sciences

-Students can choose from a wide variety of programs offered through seven College departments: Agricultural and Industrial Sciences, Biological Sciences, Chemistry, Computer Science, Geography and Geology, Mathematics and Statistics, and Physics.
+Students can choose from a wide variety of programs offered through seven College departments: Agricultural Sciences and Engineering Technology, Biological Sciences, Chemistry, Computer Science, Geography and Geology, Mathematics and Statistics, and Physics.
 Degrees in Biology, Biomedical Sciences, Chemistry, and Animal Science prepare students for entry into professional degree programs in Medicine, Dentistry, Pharmacy, and Veterinary Science.